pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/chartV4.md

 The `Chart` resource renders the templates from your chart and then manages the resources directly with the Pulumi Kubernetes provider.
 A default namespace is applied based on the `namespace` input, the provider's configured namespace, and the active Kubernetes context.
 Use the `skipCrds` option to skip installing the Custom Resource Definition (CRD) objects located in the chart's `crds/` special directory.
+By default, resources managed by helm hooks are ignored, use `deployHookedResources` to deploy them as regular resources, ignoring their `helm.sh/hook*` annotations.

 Use the `postRenderer` input to pipe the rendered manifest through a [post-rendering command](https://helm.sh/docs/topics/advanced/#post-rendering).